 where the coefficient $\lambda$ controls the weight of the term calculated from the switched targets, relative to the one obtained from the original targets.
 Fig. \ref{fig:model} also illustrates how the 4 contrastive loss quantities are calculated.
 Finally $\mathcal{L}^\mathrm{D}$ is added to the total loss the same way as in Eq. (\ref{eq:total_loss}).
 Note that when $\lambda=0$, the method reduces to the ``wav2vec 2.0 with data augmentation'' case, which will be compared against as the baselines in Section \ref{sec:exp}.

-We also need to keep in mind that the network's internal states for any specific input pair $(X,\hat{X})$ should be \emph{identical}. \emph{Identical} means that not only the architecture and parameters but also anything inside the network that relies on random states, including masked positions for the context network and dropout masks of all the dropout layers, should be the same for $X$ and $\hat{X}$.
+We also need to keep in mind that the network's internal states for any specific input pair $(X,\widetilde{X})$ should be \emph{identical}. \emph{Identical} means that not only the architecture and parameters but also anything inside the network that relies on random states, including masked positions for the context network and dropout masks of all the dropout layers, should be the same for $X$ and $\widetilde{X}$.
 Otherwise the representations of the original speech and its noisy version will not follow with each other, and our approach will not behave as what we expect or learn representations with a meaningful interpretation.
 The ablation study in Section \ref{sec:ablation} also verifies the importance of enforcing such a constraint.

-In practice, we batch $X$ and $\hat{X}$ together, and feed the resulting ``large'' mini-batch to the network.
+In practice, we batch $X$ and $\widetilde{X}$ together, and feed the resulting ``large'' mini-batch to the network.
 Every time before a random function is invoked, we save the current random state.
-We restore that random state immediately after the random function is invoked for the first half of the mini-batch, and then execute the same function for the second half.
-By doing in this way, we are able to ensure that the network's internal states for $X$ and $\hat{X}$ are always identical.
+That random state is restored immediately after the random function is invoked for the first half of the mini-batch, and then the same function is executed for the second half.
+By doing in this way, we are able to ensure that the network's internal states for $X$ and $\widetilde{X}$ are always identical.